dakrone/es-mode/README.md

 the request, opening a response buffer.
 The base-url can be configured by customizing the `es-default-url` var.

-You also don't have to provide the leading "/", similar to Sense (I personally think the leading "/" looks better though), like this:
+You also don't have to provide the leading "/", similar to Console (I personally think the leading "/" looks better though), like this:

 ```json